transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 </div>

 Disciplinary differences are again very apparent (see fig.
 \@ref(fig:preprint-citation)).
-Citing preprints is more common in the sciences, with
+Citing preprints is more common in the natural sciences, with
 50%
 of all journals in the life and earth sciences allowing citations to preprints either in the text or in the reference list.
 In contrast, the social sciences